 There’s no question that shopping has transformed into an effortless act.
 Long gone are the days of rolling out of bed, starting up your car, and mentally preparing to stand around waiting in long checkout lines.
-So, it should come as no wonder that approximately 80% of Americans now engage in the convenience of buying their goods online.1 Yet given the rise in virtual shopping, many eCommerce businesses still confront the roadblock of getting their customers to finalize their transactions.
-In 2022 alone, roughly 71% of virtual carts were abandoned in America.2
+So, it should come as no surprise that a large percentage of Americans now engage in the convenience of buying their goods online.
+Yet given the rise in virtual shopping, many eCommerce businesses still confront the roadblock of getting their customers to finalize their transactions.

-If you’re like most business leaders, this means you’re left with one very important question—how do I optimize the checkout process for my clients?
-In this article, we’ll delve deeper into shopping cart abandonment and help you identify quick and easy tips to weave into your business strategy to maximize your online sales by perfecting the shopping experience.
+If you’re like most business leaders, this leaves you with one very important question—how do I optimize the checkout process for my clients?
+In this article, we’ll delve deeper into shopping cart abandonment and help you identify quick and easy strategies to weave into your business plan to maximize online sales by perfecting the shopping experience.

 Why do customers abandon at checkout?

-If a client landed on your page, browsed your online products, and added them to a virtual cart, all signs point to them being interested in your company and what it has to offer.
+If a client lands on your page, browses your online products, and adds them to a virtual cart, all signs point to them being interested in your company and what it has to offer.
 So why, then, do they go through this effort just to abandon your website at checkout?

-The truth is, there are dozens of factors at play that may cause your prospective customers to leave your website prematurely.
-While you can’t be certain without an exit intent survey, we’ve compiled a list of a few common problems:
+The truth is, there are dozens of factors at play that may cause prospective customers to leave your website prematurely.
+While you can’t be certain without an exit intent survey, here are a few common problems:

 Optimizing the eCommerce checkout process